oconnordaniel/Spellbook/Security/Respond/IR Tools/IR Tools.md

 Velociraptor is an advanced endpoint-monitoring, forensics, and response platform.
 It is open-source but very powerful.
 TryHackMe has created a [Velociraptor room](https://tryhackme.com/room/velociraptorhp) for you to learn more about it.

+## DeepBlue CLI

+Takes in exported .evtx log files, or can be run on a live system to analyze the local log files.

+`./DeepBlue.ps1 ./Log1.evtx` to analyze a log file.
+`./DeepBlue.ps1 -log <group>` to analyze logs on a live system, passing in groups like `system` or `security`.

 ## Some VBA tools

 - oleid
 - decalage.info/oletools
 - mraptor
 - decalage.info/python/oletools
 - olevba
 - decalage.info/python/oletools

 <github.com/decalage2/oletools/>